-We were appointed Statutory Auditors of Verallia in the Articles of Association dated 18 June 2015 for PricewaterhouseCoopers Audit and by a decision of the sole shareholder of 24 July 2019 for BM&A.
+We were appointed Statutory Auditors of Verallia SA in the Articles of Association dated 18 June 2015 for PricewaterhouseCoopers Audit and by a decision of the sole shareholder of 24 July 2019 for BM&A.

-At 31 December 2022, PricewaterhouseCoopers Audit and BM&A were in the eighth consecutive year and the fourth year of their engagement, respectively, and the fourth year since the Company's securities were admitted to trading on a regulated market.
+At 31 December 2023, PricewaterhouseCoopers Audit and BM&A were in the ninth and the fifth consecutive year of their engagement, respectively, and the fifth year since the Company's securities were admitted to trading on a regulated market.